TwitchLib/TwitchLib/README.md

 - GetUptime(string channel) - Returns TimeSpan object representing time between creation_at of stream, and now.
 - GetChannelFeed(string channel, int limit = 10, string cursor = null) - Returns a FeedResponse which houses all feed posts, comments, reactions, etc.
 - SetClientId(string clientId) - Sets ClientId for inclusion in all API calls per Twitch requirement.
+- SetAccessToken(string accessToken) - Sets access token so that it is no longer needed to call an api calls (token stored in memory).
 - GetFollowedUsers(string channel, int limit = 25, int offset = 0, Common.SortKey sortKey) - Gets a list of users a user follows.
 - SearchChannels(string query, int limit = 25, int offset = 0) - Search uses a term for channels and returns a list of channel objects.
 - SearchStreams(string query, int limit = 25, int offset = 0, bool? hls = null) - Search uses a term for streams and returns a list of stream objects.